 Figure 1.
-Daily catch of Dungeness crab megalopae in a light trap fished from F Dock in Charleston Harbor during spring, summer and early fall of 2019.
+Daily catch of Dungeness crab megalopae in a light trap fished from F Dock in Charleston Harbor during spring, summer and early fall of 2020.
+To plot the data on a log scale one has been added to each daily count.

-Over the 19 years of sampling the number of returning megalopae has varied from 2,000 to 2.8 million megalopae.
+Over the 20 years of sampling the number of returning megalopae has varied from 2,000 to 2.8 million megalopae.
 The years appear to fall into two groups, years with < 100,00 (low) and >100,000 (high) numbers of returning megalopae (Figure 2).
 Whether a year's catch is low or high appears to depend initially on the phase of the Pacific Decadal Oscillation (PDO) and whether there is a strong El Niño occurring.
 When the PDO index is positive or there is a strong El Niño, catches tend to be low as was the case in 2016 (strong El Niño), and the reverse when the PDO index is negative (Figure 3A).
 However, this relationship is not perfect explaining about 37% of the variability

 Dungeness crabs in Northern California and Oregon release larvae in winter (January through February, maybe into March) and the larval period is three to four months, hence, after July we should not catch anymore megalopae, but in most years we catch megalopae in August and September.
 Off Vancouver Island and northward, larval release occurs in spring and summer; the megalopae we catch in late summer and fall in Coos Bay are likely from this source.
 If this is true then we would expect to see more megalopae caught late in the season when the PDO index is negative and more water is flowing southward in the California Current.
 In Figure 3B I have plotted the PDO index and the late season catch of megalopae; there is a significant correlation between the two variables.
 This result is consistent with the hypothesis that during years with negative PDOs more water travels south in the California Current transporting megalopae southward and leading to higher catches of megalopae in Oregon.
-2018 is an exception to this pattern; we caught only one megalopa in all of August and September.
-2019 was similar; we caught 9 megalopae between 3 August and the end of September.
-I am not sure why this is the case.
-Perhaps reproduction in the northern part of the crab's range has been disrupted by the recent marine heat waves.
-In other words, there may have been few larvae present in the waters to the north.
+Roughly 36% of the variability in late season megalopae catch can be explained by the PDO.

 Figure 2.
-The annual catch of megalopae during the 19 years of study.
-During the first six years, catches were all < 100,000, between 2007 and 2014 catches have been > 100,000.
+The annual catch of megalopae during the 20 years of study.
+During the first six years, catches were all < 100,000, between 2007 and 2014 catches were > 100,000.
 In 2015, the year of the 'warm blob', catch dropped down to 44,000 and in 2016, a year with a strong El Niño, catch was only 3,106 comparable to the catch during the last strong El Niño in 1997/1998.
 Catch in 2018 was a record with roughly 2.8 million megalopae caught.
+Catch in 2020 was 161,062.

 Figure 3.
 A) Relationship between the summed monthly PDO index from January through July and the log number of megalopae caught per season.
 The dashed line and statistics are the result of a regression run between the two factors.
-About 38% of the variability in the annual catch of megalopae is explained by the PDO index.
+About 36% of the variability in the annual catch of megalopae is explained by the PDO index.
 B) PDO index summed for the months of January through July plotted with the log number of megalopae caught in August and September.
-The PDO index explains about 32% of the variability in the late season catch of megalopae.
-Note the point on this graph that falls on the baseline and the point just above.
-These points represent the results from 2018 and 2019, respectively.
-Late season catch in these years were uniquely low with only one and 22 megalopae caught during August and September.
+The PDO index explains about 36% of the variability in the late season catch of megalopae.